 Inmate Interviews - All inmates said they can report retaliation, sexual abuse or sexual harassment by telling any staff, writing staff by dropping a "kite" in the mailbox on the housing unit or calling the PREA hotline.
-Inmates said they thought they could make an anonymous report by not putting their name on the written report and dropping it in the mailbox.
+Most thought they could make an anonymous report by not putting their name on the written report and dropping it in the mailbox for general mail.
 Some were aware of the anonymous report to an external organization they saw on a poster.
-Some inmates said they could file a grievance.
+Inmates said they could file a grievance to report.
 All inmates were aware of multiple ways to make a report of retaliation, sexual abuse or sexual harassment.